 Donations made online is one of the fastest-growing gift channels.
 While it’s not yet a juggernaut, it is significant enough to pay attention to.
 And if your online gift processes aren’t operating according to best practices for user-experience and donor stewardship, you may be leaving a lot of money on the table.

-In this webinar, we will examine 10 simple, research-backed fixes that any fundraiser can make to their online donation process.
+In this session, we will examine 10 simple, research-backed fixes that any fundraiser can make to their online donation process.
 You’ll leave with the confidence that your donation pages and forms can convert any visitor into a donor – and retain that donor for years to come.

 - Understand how and why donors complete your donation forms